Table of Contents

 What makes AI agents so effective at understanding and responding?
 The answer is Large Language Models (LLMs), which act as the “brain” of the system.

-They help the agent understand language, recognize context, and create responses that sound natural.
+They help the agents understand language, recognize context, and create responses that sound natural.

 LLMs are the reason AI agents can have conversations that feel real and handle anything from quick questions to more difficult problems.
 They significantly enhance the agent’s ability to perform diverse tasks and engage intelligently with users.